 What is indirect characterization?

-As you’d expect, this is the opposite to direct characterization and encapsulates everything the narrative description doesn’t directly provide.
+As you’d expect, this is the opposite of direct characterization and encapsulates everything the narrative description doesn’t directly provide.
 So it covers the likes of:

 - Physical actions